akhil-reddy/beads/LEGAL.md

 ---

-For inquiries regarding licensing, collaboration, or legal clarity, contact akhilkred@gmail.com For license terms, see [LICENSE](./LICENSE).
+For inquiries regarding licensing, collaboration, or legal clarity, contact akhilkri@usc.edu For license terms, see [LICENSE](./LICENSE).